 Flanders is centrally located within this megalopolis – stretching from Greater London to the Netherlands, Belgium, and parts of Germany and France.
 As such, the region ensures smooth access to one of the world’s highest concentrations of people, money and industries.

 To top it all off, Flanders is a great place for setting up logistics activities, essential to tap into this vast market potential.
-To put this into perspective: despite its small area of 13,522 km², Flanders boasts over 800 European distribution centers (EDCs) – the highest density of EDCs in all of Europe.
+To put this into perspective: despite its small area of 13,522 km², Flanders has over 650 European distribution centers (EDCs) according to competitive analysis published by Flanders’ Mobility Department in 2017.

 The central location of Flanders is a key performance indicator for its competitiveness.
 As such, the region is situated in the middle of the European market for our products.